Women in engineering

 Sorry, your browser does not support inline SVG.

-For our Women in Engineering series, we recently caught up with Nikola Polackova, Extrusion Operator at Aliaxis UK, to hear about her experience within engineering and manufacturing.
+For our Women in Engineering series, we recently caught up with Nikola Lodder, Extrusion Operator at Aliaxis UK, to hear about her experience within engineering and manufacturing.

 What does a typical day at work look like?